AdamCombs/blog-api-flask/README.md

 ### Within the App folder you'll find the following files:

-+'models' - Class files for the different databases used with the SQLAlchemy model.
++ 'models' - Class files for the different databases used with the SQLAlchemy model.
-+'static' - The img folder where all of the featured images are stored.
++ 'static' - The img folder where all of the featured images are stored.
-+'templates' - HTML templates that were created to test functionality of the app.
++ 'templates' - HTML templates that were created to test functionality of the app.

 ### Also the following files:

-+'\_\_init__.py' - Main 'create_app' function, registers blue prints and different extensions.
++ '\_\_init__.py' - Main 'create_app' function, registers blue prints and different extensions.
-+'config.py' - Different config class files, these are settings uploaded depending on the object selected in \_\_init__.py line 39
++ 'config.py' - Different config class files, these are settings uploaded depending on the object selected in \_\_init__.py line 39
-+'extensions.py' - The creation of the SQLAlchemy database and JWTManager.
++ 'extensions.py' - The creation of the SQLAlchemy database and JWTManager.
-+'private_views.py' - All the routes that can only be accessed with the JWT Token.
++ 'private_views.py' - All the routes that can only be accessed with the JWT Token.
-+'public_views.py' - All the routes that can be accessed publicly.
++ 'public_views.py' - All the routes that can be accessed publicly.
-+'flaskdatabase.db' - The database created by SQLAlchemy
++ 'flaskdatabase.db' - The database created by SQLAlchemy

 ### Thank you for reading,
 ### Adam Combs